rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/getting-started/examples/manage-monitors.rst

 Retrieve monitoring configuration by ID
 ---------------------------------------
-To retrieve the configuration for a specific monitor, submit a request with that includes the monitor ID as shown in the following example.
+To retrieve the configuration for a specific monitor, submit a request that includes the monitor ID, as shown in the following example:

 **Example: Retrieve list of monitors cURL request**